Samuel Burke

 Watch my reel

-Burke has reported from the scene of major world events such as the Arab Spring, the Manchester Ariana Grande concert bombing, the Grenfell Tower residential fire, as well as the UK parliament and London Bridge terrorist attacks.
+Burke has reported from the front lines of major global events, including the Arab Spring, the Manchester Ariana Grande concert bombing, the Grenfell Tower fire, and multiple terrorist attacks in the UK.
+He has also hosted CNN International’s iReport and anchored CNN en Español’s Cibercafé for nearly a decade.

-Burke covers major international technology events and has interviewed the heads of the world's largest companies like Twitter CEO Jack Dorsey, Microsoft CEO Satya Nadella, Alibaba CEO Jack Ma, Tinder Founder Sean Rad, Ford CEO James Hackett, T-Mobile CEO John Legere, former Intel CEO Brian Krzanich, former Ford CEO Mark Fields, Under Armour CEO Kevin Plank, TransferWise CEO Taavet Hinrikus as well as heads of state such as Robert Mugabe, Israeli Prime Ministers Ehud Barak and Ehud Olmert, as well as Chilean President Michelle Bachelet.
+As a leading technology journalist, Burke covers the world’s biggest tech events and has interviewed top executives, including Twitter CEO Jack Dorsey, Microsoft CEO Satya Nadella, Alibaba CEO Jack Ma, Tinder Founder Sean Rad, Ford CEO James Hackett, T-Mobile CEO John Legere, former Intel CEO Brian Krzanich, former Ford CEO Mark Fields, Under Armour CEO Kevin Plank, and TransferWise CEO Taavet Hinrikus.
+He has also interviewed heads of state, including Zimbabwean President Robert Mugabe, Israeli Prime Ministers Ehud Barak and Ehud Olmert, and Chilean President Michelle Bachelet.

-He started his CNN career as an intern for Anderson Cooper and then served as Christiane Amanpour's digital and field producer.
-Alongside Amanpour, he traveled across the Middle East producing reports and live broadcasts from Egypt during the country's first-ever democratic elections, Israel and the Palestinian territories.
-Before joining CNN, Burke was a freelance producer for Phoenix's NPR affiliate KJZZ and ABC News' 20/20 program.
+He began his CNN career as an intern for Anderson Cooper and later became Christiane Amanpour’s digital and field producer.
+He traveled across the Middle East to cover historic events, including Egypt’s first democratic elections.
+Before joining CNN, he worked as a freelance producer for ABC News 20/20 and NPR affiliate KJZZ in Phoenix.

-Burke studied Spanish linguistics at La Universidad Autónoma de Guadalajara in Mexico and graduated summa cum laude from the Barrett Honors College at Arizona State University.
-He received his master's degree in journalism from The Walter Cronkite School of Journalism and now serves on the Cronkite School National Board of Advisors.
+Burke studied Spanish linguistics at La Universidad Autónoma de Guadalajara and graduated summa cum laude from Barrett, The Honors College at Arizona State University.
+He earned his master’s degree in journalism from The Walter Cronkite School of Journalism, where he now serves on the National Board of Advisors.

 • Education